SuperTapood/Potato-Engine/README.md

 todo:
 - integrate the scene thing into the window
 - make sure that scene to scene transition works (use the GlobalData window pointer)
+- clean up the repo of artifacts (and move testing to a separate directory)
+- maybe find a way to export the project to jar for easier use in external projects (see [https://docs.oracle.com/javase/tutorial/deployment/jar/build.html])